altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 "The north and southern roads are within range of our navy.
 They wouldn’t want to engage our navy in a shootout.
 The east is the sea, and the west is a dense forest."<br/>
 "Hmm… That means they will come through the forest."<br/>
 Freij concluded.<br/>
-Mariam moved her pieces as she wrote:
+Mariam moved her pieces as she wrote:<br/>
 "That’s what everyone will think, but the Belgaria commander won’t do that."<br/>
 "Why do you think so?"<br/>
 "I understand the competency of the enemy commander from the previous battle.
 He is flexible and thorough in his thinking.
 This might be the work of the strategist though."<br/>